bdwashbu/ScalaAsm/README.md

 Many shareholders, most notably Intel, have developed x86 over decades and it has grown into a very large instruction set.
 There are hundreds of instructions, and each instruction could have upwards of 20 different types of inputs!
 To put this into programming terms - each instruction could be overloaded many, many times.
 This means there are possibly 10+ thousand instructions needing to be implemented if you want to be thorough.

-Scala x86 strives to make the process of defining instructions as easy as possible.
+For the implementers, Scala x86 strives to make the process of defining instructions as easy as possible.
 It was designed for this.
 It also resembles the Intel specification at all times, especially when it comes to terminology.
 When you have thousands of definitions like this, strong type safety and consise notation help reduce the chance of errors.
-Scala x86 provides this.
+Scala x86 provides this, which is useful because there are still thousands of instructions that have yet to be implemented.

-Another feature Scala x86 offers is compile-time safety for the user.
-If the user passes bad operand types into an instruction the Scala compiler will see this and flag an error, using type classes.
+For the users, Scala x86 offers compile-time safety.
+If bad operand types are passed into an instruction the Scala compiler will see this and flag an error, using type classes.

+##### Instructions

-Heres an example of some one-operand PUSH implementations for a 16-bit register, 8-bit immediate value, and 16-bit immediate value.
+Heres an example of some PUSH instructions for 16-bit register, 8-bit immediate value, and 16-bit immediate value operands.

 ```scala
 implicit object push1 extends PUSH_1[r16] {